Once (film): Plot

 Guy works on "Lies", a song about his ex-girlfriend, who moved to London.
 Girl encourages him to win her back.
 Invited to her home, he discovers she has a toddler and lives with her mother.
 Guy decides to move to London, but he wants to record a demo of his songs to take with him and asks Girl to record it with him.
 They secure a bank loan and reserve time at a recording studio.

 Guy learns Girl has a husband in the Czech Republic.
-When he asks if she still loves her husband, Girl answers in Czech, "Miluji tebe" ("I love you"), but coyly declines to translate.
+When he asks if she still loves her husband, Girl answers in Czech, "Miluju tebe" ("It's you, who I love"), but coyly declines to translate.
 After recruiting a band with other buskers, they go into the studio to record.
 They impress Eamon, the jaded studio engineer, with their first song ("When Your Mind's Made Up").
 On a break in the early morning, Girl finds a piano in an empty studio and plays Guy one of her own compositions ("The Hill").

 After the all-night session wraps up, they walk home.
 Before they part ways, Girl reveals that she spoke to her husband and he is coming to live with her in Dublin.
 Guy persuades her to spend his last night in Dublin with him, but she stands him up and he cannot find her to say goodbye before his flight.
 He plays the demo for his father, who gives him money to help him get settled in London.
 Before leaving for the airport, Guy buys Girl a piano and makes arrangements for its delivery, then calls his ex-girlfriend, who is happy about his imminent arrival.
 Girl reunites with her husband in Dublin and plays the piano in their home.